Donald Trump Says He’d Accept Dirt Against Opponents Offered By Foreign Sources: ‘I Think I’d Take It’

 “I think you might want to listen, there isn’t anything wrong with listening.
 If somebody called from a country, Norway, [and said] ‘we have information on your opponent’ — oh, I think I’d want to hear it.”

 Trump denounced the idea that accepting information on his opponents by foreign governments amounted to election interference.
-He said that congressional politicians have accepted dirt on their opponents for decades now, and it is called “opposition research”.
+He said that congressional politicians have accepted dirt on their opponents for decades now, and it is called “opposition research.”

 “It’s not an interference, they have information — I think I’d take it.”